awslabs/Agent-EvalKit/commands/quick.md

    - Start with **Step 1**:
      - Briefly explain what `evalkit.plan` will do in this context.
-     - Suggest how to run it, for example:
+     - Show the exact command to run:
        `/evalkit.plan $ARGUMENTS`
+       (where $ARGUMENTS is passed through from the user's original input)
      - Optionally propose expected outputs from this command (e.g. `evalkit/plan.md`).
    - Then **stop and wait** (do not try to simulate `evalkit.plan` here).
      The user will actually run `/evalkit.plan` as a new task.